-Q33: Are there restrictions based on geography or other factors that dictate which Medicare beneficiaries can receive care via telehealth?
+Q32: Are there restrictions based on geography or other factors that dictate which Medicare beneficiaries can receive care via telehealth?

 A: Prior to the Public Health Emergency in 2020, very few Medicare beneficiaries were eligible to receive care via telehealth, with the service primarily limited to beneficiaries in rural or medically underserved areas.
-However, these "originating site" restrictions have been temporarily lifted through September 30, 2025.
-While we anticipate that telehealth access in Medicare will be further extended, as of the publication date of this FAQ, the end date is still September 30, 2025.
-If you are accessing this document in fall 2025 or later, please check the ADCES website for updates as this sunset date may be outdated.
+However, these "originating site" restrictions have been temporarily lifted through March 31, 2025.
+While we anticipate that telehealth access in Medicare will be further extended through 2025, as of the publication date of this FAQ, the end 9 | Page date is still March 31, 2025.
+If you are accessing this document in spring 2025 or later, please check the ADCES website for updates as this sunset date may be outdated.

-Q34.
+Q33.
 Are both audio and video required for CMS telehealth and what is the definition?

-A: When delivering DSMT via telehealth, providers must have audio and video capabilities to ensure two-way, real time, interactive communication.
-Starting January 1, 2025, two-way, real-time audio-only communication will satisfy the requirement for an interactive telecommunications system under specific circumstances when a patient can't use or does not consent to using video technology.
-In cases when audio and video are not possible for the patient, CMS will allow DSMT to be furnished with audio only (phone).
+A: When delivering DSMT via telehealth, you should use technology with audio and video capabilities to ensure two-way, real time, interactive communication.
+Only in cases when audio and video are not possible, CMS will allow DSMT to be furnished with audio only (phone).